starkfell/starkfell.github.io/_posts/2016-11-13-continuous-deployment-to-nano-server-in-azure.md

 Full details about the Script can be reviewed within the script itself.

-Copy the file to your Host and run it using the Syntax and Example below:
+Copy the file to your Host, open up an elevated PowerShell prompt and run the script using the Syntax and Example below as a guide:

 Syntax: